- Home Decorating

 - Paint approximately 6" wide vertical or horizontal stripes of varying colors on an accent wall.

-► Wallpaper • Instead of painting the wall behind the bed an accent color, get an old barn wood effect by using a wallpaper of photographed weathered wood - which can be applied vertically or horizontally.
+Wallpaper • Instead of painting the wall behind the bed an accent color, get an old barn wood effect by using a wallpaper of photographed weathered wood - which can be applied vertically, horizontally or diagonally.
 There are numerous options of this type of wallpaper available in different colors and patterns, some even with a texture.
-Want to have a log cabin effect?
-There's an option.
+The best part?
+This wallpaper is removable!

-► Wainscots • Create a wainscot encircling the room using a rustic wood wallpaper topped with a border.
-Or construct a wainscot using real old barn wood, corrugated tin or even burlap fabric.
+Wainscots • Create a wainscot encircling the room using the rustic wood wallpaper topped with a border.
+Or design a wainscot using real old barn wood, corrugated tin or even burlap fabric.

-► Decals • Most inexpensive are a variety of headboard decals.
-Options that give a western feel besides the Picket Fence design shown below include antique iron headboard and slatted wood headboard images.
+Decals • Most inexpensive are a variety of headboard decals.
+Options that give a western feel are picket fence, antique iron headboard and slatted wood headboard designs.

-► Upholstered • There are many options available when it comes to upholstered headboards:
+Upholstered • There are several options available when it comes to upholstered headboards:

 - Buy a new upholstered headboard: buying a finished upholstered headboard could easily turn into the most frustrating or the most expensive route to take.
-Frustrating, because it's likely to be hard to find an upholstered headboard in a fabric you like as it seems a great many of them come in a bland colored fabric such as white, cream or taupe; expensive, because if you've found a particular fabric you've fallen in love with, it will be fairly costly to have a custom upholstered headboard made.
+Frustrating, because finding an upholstered headboard in a fabric you like might be very difficult - most of them come in a bland colored fabric such as white, cream or taupe; expensive, because if you find a particular fabric you love, it will be fairly costly to have a custom upholstered headboard made.

 - Make an upholstered headboard from scratch: if you have done upholstery before, building a headboard should be a snap as headboards are a fairly simple piece of furniture to build yourself (so long as you have the tools).
 If you would like to learn to do upholstery, there are many tutorials on the internet giving step by step instructions and a headboard might be a good place to start because of its simplicity.